NoJamesHere/PythonProjects/README.md

+## 🚫 License and Usage

+This project is protected under **All Rights Reserved**.
+You **may not** copy, redistribute, sell, or reuse any part of this code or design for commercial or personal gain without **explicit permission from the author**.

+This repository is intended for **educational and personal reference only**.

+If you're interested in using this code or collaborating, please reach out via GitHub.

+---
+---

 # These are some one of the python projects i am or have been working on :D
 ---
 ### - A calculator